llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Arabic immigrants (and others from the Mediterranean region) do have a strong presence in the Saint Lucian business environment, and therefore, may have had a need for legal representation on the island.
 Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work {% cite kobayashi_2020 %}.
 Due to an increased presence of Chinese investors and tourists in the Caribbean, and general funding of local projects by China, one's ability to understand Mandarin is becoming increasingly valuable.
 Once again these immigrants may have had a need for legal representation on the island.

-It should be noted that Saint Lucia has established a system for Citizenship by Investment (CIP) {% cite gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
+It should be noted that Saint Lucia has established a system for Citizenship by Investment (CIP) {% cite bayat_el hachem_2020 gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
 Local lawyers that practice in this area have a greater probability of interacting with persons from various parts of the world; particularly interacting with persons from areas that had no prior historic (colonial) immigration or language ties to the country.
-Advertizing for the CIP program appears to be gaining momentum in Russian and general Eurasian markets {% cite nesheim_CIP_2020 CBF_2020 %}, therefore a category was created to accommodate this scenario.
+Persons from Russia, Asia and the Middle East have been noted as having increasingly high rates of interest in the CIP programs of the Caribbean {% cite nesheim_CIP_2020 CBF_2020 %}.
+The creation of the categories was developed to best encapsulate as many interaction scenarios as possible.

 The column category "understand" was added to account for the possible occurrence of receptive bilingualism among lawyers in the Caribbean.
 This consideration is valid as multilingualism is prevalent in this region; persons here may encounter various languages, yet have been unable to effectively respond.
 The presence of a prestige language, such as English, may draw speakers away from heritage languages;  these heritage languages can suffer from dropping numbers of speakers when receptive bilingualism is not followed up with focused efforts.